 Physical Therapies

-Physical therapies are more generally utilised as part of a multi-disciplinary pain management programme.
-The techniques used may include gentle exercise and weight bearing, as well as hydrotherapy.
+Physical therapies are more generally utilised as a part of a multi-disciplinary pain management programme.
+The techniques used may include gentle exercise and weight-bearing, as well as hydrotherapy.

 A commonly used technique is Desensitisation, which is designed to reduce sensitivity by focusing on how different materials feel against unaffected parts of the body.